What To Do When You Find a Baby Mammal or other Wildlife

 Some young animals may appear injured when they're not.
 If the animal has none of the above signs,

 it may be healthy.
-Many young animals may appear to be orphaned, but they are independant and doing just fine on their own.
+Many young animals may appear to be orphaned, but they are independent and doing just fine on their own.
 The following links provide more information on the young of species that you may encounter, to help you decide whether or not they need to be rescued.
-If there are any questions, call us at 610.240.0883.
+If there are any questions, call your local Wildlife Rehabilitator, who can be found on the Internet at pawr.com or www.nwrawildlife.org or ahnow.org.

 Guidelines for transporting injured and orphaned animals.